math-script-level and math-style explainerThis document proposes two new CSS properties math-style and

 text will be automatically scaled down.
 This is can be achieved by

-adding relative or absolute font-size
+adding relative or absolute font-size rules on each

 relevant node, but that’s a bit tedious and error-prone.